mgildea87/RNAseq_PE/README.md

 ## samples_info.tab
 This file contains a tab deliminated table with:

-		1. The names of R1 and R2 of each fastq file as received from the sequencing center.
+		1. The names of R1 and R2 of each fastq file as received from the sequencing center (with 'L00X_' removed if multiple lanes).
+I'm planning on updating the cat_rename.py script to deal with this better.
 		2. Simple sample names
 		3. Condition (e.g. diabetic vs non_diabetic)
 		4. Replicate #